September 17, 2019 | 6:00-8:00pm

 This event is free and open to all.
 Refreshments will be provided.
 For more information and to register visit: queerbraziliansinnewark.eventbrite.com.

-The event is presented by the Queer Newark Oral History Project, and Co-Sponsored by the Women's and Gender Studies Program, the LGBTQ and Intercultural Resource Center, the Federated Department of History, the Department of African American and African Studies, and the Ironbound Community Corporation.
+The event is presented by the Queer Newark Oral History Project, and co-sponsored by the Women's and Gender Studies Program, the LGBTQ and Intercultural Resource Center, the Federated Department of History, the Department of African American and African Studies, the Department of Spanish and Portuguese Studies, and the Ironbound Community Corporation.